A Kernel Stein Test for Comparing Latent Variable Models: Experiments

-We design problems by perturbing the sparsity parameter $a_{0}.$ Recall that $\mathrm{Dir}(a)$ is a distribution on the $(K-1)$ - probability simplex.
-A small $a_{0}<1$ makes the prior $p(\theta_{i}|a)=\mathrm{Dir}(a)$ concentrate its mass on the vertices of the simplex; the case $a_{0}=1$ corresponds to the uniform distribution on the simplex; choosing $a_{0}>1$ leads to the prior mass concentrated on the center of the simplex.
+We design problems by perturbing the sparsity parameter $a_{0}.$ Recall that $\mathrm{Dir}(a)$ is a distribution on the $(K-1)$~-~probability simplex.
+A small $a_{0}<1$ makes the prior $p_{\theta}(\theta_{i}|a)=\mathrm{Dir}(a)$ concentrate its mass on the vertices of the simplex; the case $a_{0}=1$ corresponds to the uniform distribution on the simplex; choosing $a_{0}>1$ leads to the prior mass concentrated on the center of the simplex.
 The data distribution $R$ (with $a_{0}=0.1$) is thus intended to draw sparse topic proportions $\theta_{i}$, and a document $x_{i}$ is likely to have words from a particular topic.
 By increasing $a_{0},$ we can design a departure from this behavior.
 Therefore, as in the PPCA experiments, we additively perturb $a_{0}$ with parameters $(\delta_{P},\delta_{Q})$ for respective candidate models $(P,Q).$

 As LDA disregards word order, we need a kernel that respects this structure.
-We use the Bag-of-Words (BoW) Gaussian kernel $k(x,x')=\exp(-\lVert B(x)-B(x')\rVert_{2}^{2}/2D);$ it is simply a Gaussian kernel computed in the BoW representation $B(x)\in\{0,1,2,\dots\}^{L}$ whose $\ell$-th entry (counting from $0$ to $L-1$) is the count of the occurrences of word $\ell\in\{0,\dots,L-1\}$ in a document $x.$ For score estimation in the LKSD test, we use a random scan Gibbs sampler; we generate $m=500$ latent samples after $t=5000$ burn-in iterations.
+We use the Bag-of-Words (BoW) IMQ kernel $k(x,x')=(1+\lVert B(x)-B(x')\rVert_{2}^{2})^{-1/2};$ it is simply the IMQ kernel computed in the BoW representation $B(x)\in\{0,1,2,\dots,D\}^{L}$ whose $\ell$-th entry (counting from $0$ to $L-1$) is the count of the occurrences of word $\ell\in\{0,\dots,L-1\}$ in a document $x.$ By Lemma \ref{lem:KSD-perm-invariance} in Section \ref{subsec:Model-invariance}, this choice ensures that arbitrary reordering of text sequences does not change the KSD value; i.e., the KSD does not assess models by their ability to generate sequences.
+We also tested differing input-scaling values and found that the bandwidth of the IMQ kernel did not have a significant effect on the test power (Section \ref{subsec:lda-kernel-param}).

+For score estimation in the LKSD test, we use a random scan Gibbs sampler; we generate $m=1,000$ latent samples after $t=4,000$ burn-in iterations.

 \paragraph*{Problem 1 (null)}